JuliaLog/JuliaLog/README.md

 ### About Me :

-- :telescope: I’m working as a QA and contributing to QA for building applications.
+- :telescope: I’m working as a QA and contributing to QA for building applications

 - :zap: